 Gilbert syndrome is a frequent finding in people in the United States and Europe.
 The condition is usually detected serendipitously (purely by accident) in the course of routine blood screening.

+Why is my bilirubin high?
 What are the symptoms of Gilbert syndrome?

-The elevated bilirubin pigment can sometimes cause mild yellowing (jaundice) of the eyes.
+- The elevated bilirubin pigment can sometimes cause mild yellowing (jaundice) of the eyes.
 People with Gilbert syndrome are otherwise entirely normal with no other signs or symptoms.
 Their liver enzyme levels in blood serum are also entirely normal.

-Gilbert syndrome is most commonly diagnosed after puberty, when alterations in sex hormone levels cause the blood bilirubin levels to rise.
+- Gilbert syndrome is most commonly diagnosed after puberty, when alterations in sex hormone levels cause the blood bilirubin levels to rise.
 Situations that aggravate elevated blood bilirubin levels (such as fasting, destruction of red blood cells, or illnesses) may be the initial factors that cause the patient to seek medical attention.